 Deep Yellow Euchlaena (Euchlaena amoenaria)

-Detailing the identifying qualities of the Deep Yellow Euchlaena, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Deep Yellow Euchlaena.

 Apart from their attraction to lights, Deep-Yellow Euchlaena are somewhat mysterious despite a range that covers half the continent.